Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum Hall setup

 \subsubsection{setup 3 [$\mu_1 = \mu_2 = \mu$ and $\mu_3 = \mu_4 = \mu_0$]}

-In this setup, we see that the quantum noise correlation between terminals 1 and 3, 2 and 4 are both shot noise-like only.
-The quantum noise-like correlation for other terminals is thermal noise-like.
-Below, we provide expressions of all the possible quantum noise cross-correlations.
+In this setup, we see that the quantum noise correlation between terminals 1 and 3 are {shot noise}-like only.
+The quantum noise correlation for all other terminals are {thermal noise-like}.
+Below, we derive expressions of all the possible quantum noise cross-correlations.